Giant oceanic manta ray: Fishery

-The oceanic manta ray is considered to be endangered by the IUCN’s Red List of Endangered Species because its population has decreased drastically over the last twenty years due to overfishing.
-Because M. birostris feeds in shallow waters, there is a higher risk of them getting caught in fishing equipment, especially in surface drift gillnets and bottom set nets.
-Whatever the type of fishing (artisanal, targeted or bycatch), the impact on a population which has a low fecundity rate, a long gestation period with mainly a single pup at a time, and a late sexual maturity can only be seriously detrimental to a species that cannot compensate for the losses over several decades.
+The oceanic manta ray is considered to be endangered by the IUCN's Red List of Endangered Species because its population has decreased drastically over the last 20 years due to overfishing.
+Because M. birostris feeds in shallow waters, the risk of them getting caught in fishing equipment is higher, especially in surface drift gillnets and bottom set nets.
+Whatever the type of fishing (artisanal, targeted, or bycatch), the impact on a population with a low fecundity rate, a long gestation period with mainly a single pup at a time, and a late sexual maturity can only be seriously detrimental to a species that cannot compensate for the losses over several decades.

 Since the 1970s, fishing for manta rays has been significantly boosted by the price of their gill rakers on the traditional Chinese medicine market.
-In Chinese culture, they are the main ingredient in a tonic that is marketed to increase immune system function and blood circulation, though there is no strong evidence that the tonic is actually beneficial to health.
+In Chinese culture, they are the main ingredient in a tonic that is marketed to increase immune system function and blood circulation, though no strong evidence supports that the tonic is actually beneficial to health.
 For this reason and others, gill rakers are sold at relatively high prices – up to $400 per kilogram – and are sold under the trade name pengyusai.
-In June 2018 the New Zealand Department of Conservation classified the giant oceanic manta ray as "Data Deficient" with the qualifier "Threatened Overseas" under the New Zealand Threat Classification System.
+In June 2018, the New Zealand Department of Conservation classified the giant oceanic manta ray as "data deficient" with the qualifier "threatened overseas" under the New Zealand Threat Classification System.